-This has always been one of my favourite examples of Konglish run amok.
-I found this bar in Ilsan, Gyeonggi-do a few years ago.
-I liked the name of the place almost as much as the steroidally indecipherable gibberish explaining it.
+I came across this bar in Ilsan, outer Seoul a few years ago.
+I liked the name of the place almost as much as the indecipherable gibberish explaining it.
 I couldn’t not check this place out.

 Of course, there was nothing.
 Not a single customer inside